andikatjacobdennis/Angular-Tutorial/README.md

 # Angular Tutorial

-A comprehensive guide to learning Angular from basic to advanced.
+A complete guide to mastering Angular, from beginner to advanced concepts.

 ## Table of Contents